Cloudland Canyon State Park: hiking Sitton’s Gulch Trail

 The trail drops to the creek’s western banks via a set of stairs before descending a steep, graveled slope to a beautiful fern, moss and hemlock-filled shady valley floor.
 Giant moss and lichen-covered boulders dominate the rocky, angular landscape – a reminder that the Cloudland’s canyon walls are ever-changing.
 Nature continues to sculpt its rocky walls.

-The fresh scent of hemlock fills the cool air, and small waterfalls audibly cascade in the elevation below the bridge, crashing in the relative quiet of the surrounding canyon.
+The fresh scent of hemlock fills the crisp air, and small waterfalls audibly cascade in the elevation below the bridge, crashing in the relative quiet of the surrounding canyon.

 The Sitton Gulch Trail hikes deeper into Cloudland Canyon’s depths – a quiet, peaceful, wooded oasis secluded from the activity of the canyon rim above.
 The trail continues to flank the creek’s western shore, following blue blazes in a continual elevation descent through the boulder-strewn valley.